 As he gained experience in management, Bob eventually developed a system for identifying outside sales candidates he believed would thrive at John Henry Foster Company.
 He sought college graduates with a business and marketing background but without prior sales experience, with the occasional exception-of seventeen current salesmen, four had previously worked in sales-although he did look for students who had worked their way through school with part-time jobs.
 "Bob would spend weeks at graduation time visiting schools, interviewing for days.
 He'd go to the professors and ask for the best seniors coming out of school-not necessarily the straight-A students," said Ed Clukies.
 He was seeking the most well-rounded candidates: "people who are assertive, have drive, and remain focused."

 Once Bob narrowed in on a prospective salesman hire, he invited the candidate and his spouse to dinner with Kathy and him.
 "I always said the wife was as important to a salesman as anybody because if she wasn't willing to let him be on the road, if she wasn't willing to let him be away from home at night, if she wasn't understanding that Friday night sales meetings were going to go on forever-you could tell a lot just by having dinner with them," said Kathy.
 The final step in the hiring process-the "icing on the cake," as Bob calls it-was a visit to an industrial psychologist.
 For ten years, Bob sent candidates to Dr. Joe Walker for evaluation; upon his death, his son, Dr. Len Walker, served as the company's psychologist for the next thirty years.
 (Today John Henry Foster Company relies on a family business consultant firm, Leadership Alliance, for this service.)
 These criteria, along with Bob's own instincts about the people he interviewed, contributed largely to the company's successful hiring practices.
 Above all else, John Henry Foster Company aims to "get the right people onto the bus and then into the right seats on the bus," Bob explained.
 In 1972 the company-already well established as a distributor of pneumatic equipment-expanded into hydraulics by taking on Racine Hydraulics (which later became Bosch and then Rexroth) as a supplier, carrying Racine hydraulic pumps and valves.
 One element, however, was missing: Racine did not manufacture hydraulic cylinders.
 In order to offer a complete line of hydraulic supplies, Bob began conversations with several cylinder manufacturers, ultimately making personal visits to six.
 One of those manufacturers was Hydroline.
 "I wanted to represent Hydroline.
 They were number one or two in cylinders," recalled Bob.
 "One day-it was a Friday-I spoke with the national sales manager at Hydroline who said they had just signed up Flo Products in St. Louis, one of our competitors.
 I thought, that's interesting.
 I knew that Flo Products was the Sheffer cylinder distributor.
 How could Flo Products take on Hydroline?
-So I called Don Sheffer and said, 'We've been talking to you about taking on your line, and you said you were happy with Flo Products, but I just discovered an interesting piece
+So I called Don Sheffer and said, 'We've been talking to you

-The Story of John Henry Foster Company

 THE SHEFFER CORPORATION

 CINCINNATI, OHIO

 SHEFFER

-PNEUMATICS

-SHEFFER CYLINDERS
+SHIFFER CYLINDERS

+"THE MUSCLES OF AUTOMATION"

 DISTRIBUTED BY

-THE MOST CAPABLE AP ENGINEERS INTERNATE
+THE MOST CAPABLE AN